Abundance Data

 We’ll be working with ecological species abundance data stored in

-files.
+.csv files.
 For help working with other storage formats, the

 Carpentries’ Ecological Data lesson materials on databases are a